mkanin/merge-sort/README.md

 This code was implemented using the book [1].
 This code uses Divide and Conquer algorithm, which called Merge Sort to sort an array of input numbers.
 The result of sorting prints to the output file.
 It is also assumed, that it must be count number of split inversions, but because of Coursera honor code this part of code was not published.
 If you would like, you can implement this part of the code yourself.

-The second (infinity) version of implementation of Merge Sort uses infinity values at the end of parts of arrays.
+The second (infinity) version of implementation of Merge Sort uses infinity values at the end of parts of arrays (see the book [2]).

 References